celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ## Registering as a Validator

 In order to operate as a Validator, you must register on-chain and be elected.
-Elections will run on each epoch boundary, approximatly every 24 hours, after elections have been unfrozen by on-chain governance.
+Elections will run on each epoch boundary, approximately every 24 hours, after elections have been unfrozen by on-chain governance.
 Eligible validator groups will be considered in an Election mechanism that will select Validator based on the [D'Hondt method](https://en.wikipedia.org/wiki/D%27Hondt_method).

-In the following steps, this guide will assume your Celo Gold is held in a `ReleaseGold` contract, if this is not the case, the commands will need to be adjusted.
+In the following steps, this guide will assume your CELO is held in a `ReleaseGold` contract, if this is not the case, the commands will need to be adjusted.
 At a high level, `ReleaseGold` holds a balance for scheduled release, while allowing the held balance to be used for certain actions such as validating and voting, depending on the configuration of the contract.
 [Read more about `ReleaseGold`.](../celo-gold-holder-guide/release-gold.md)

 The following sections outline the actions you will need to take.
 On a high level, we will: